-A mental health worker is a professional who provides basic care and therapy to patients who are inflicted with mental disabilities or developmental disabilities.
+A mental health worker is an individual who provides basic care and therapy to patients who are inflicted with mental disabilities or developmental disabilities.
 Mental health workers assist patients with their daily activities, monitor their conditions, and administer therapeutic care.
 They may be directly supervised by a registered nurse and can work in facilities such as psychiatric hospitals and residential mental health facilities.
 They may also help develop treatment plans and strategies with other staff members to best meet patient needs.

 • Respond to and assist in behavioral codes working as a team member to successfully manage patient using methods obtain in CPI training